stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

   CDN: <a href="https://unpkg.com/browse/ngx-extended-pdf-viewer/">unpkg.com</a>
  </p>

-## Showcase
+## Showcase and manual

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
-Check this page for live demos and source code examples!
+Check this page for live demos, source code examples, and a handbook.

 ## Bringing PDF to the Angular world